-- Grown cats may already have been neutered and had its "shots."
+- Grown cats may already have been neutered and had their shots.

 A final consideration is your own age.
 If you are 65 or older, it is always possible that you will not outlive your cat, so an older cat would be an excellent choice.
-You might even want to adopt a "disabled" cat, which we now refer to as "special needs cats," one that is blind, deaf, an amputee, or otherwise "disabled."
-These cats make wonderful companions and compensate for their "disabilities" with a wealth of love and devotion for their human savior.
+You might even want to adopt a special needs cat, one that is blind, deaf, an amputee, or otherwise "disabled."
+These cats make wonderful companions and compensate for their restrictions with a wealth of love and devotion for their human savior.

-If you are younger, with school-age children, a cat who is one or two years old would be a great choice, and s/he can grow up with your children.
+If you are younger, with school-age children, a cat who is 1 or 2 years old would be a great choice, and the cat can grow up with your children.

 One or More Cats?